godotengine/godot-docs/tutorials/3d/baked_lightmaps.rst

 If you use external meshes on import, the size will be kept.
-Be wary that most unwrappers in 3D DCCs are not quality oriented, as they are meant to work quick.
+Be wary that most unwrappers in 3D DCCs are not quality oriented, as they are meant to work quickly.
 You will mostly need to use seams or other techniques to create better unwrapping.

 Unwrap from within Godot